galaxyxone/openlinks/development/devDoc.md

 - Create Auth0 App to point to our react Front-End

-- Configure .env values to match Auth0
+- Configure .env values to match your Auth0 Account

 When you create your Auth0 Tenant configuration, think of the tenant like a development enviorment.
 It must be unique, so pick your own name-